truffleplanet/mit_cs_6.042J_fall_2010_Problems_and_Recitations/README.md

  https://ocw.mit.edu/courses/6-042j-mathematics-for-computer-science-fall-2010/

 ## 📌 Introduction
-Welcome to my problem-solving repository! 🚀
+Welcome to my studying repository! 🚀
 This is where I store my solutions while studying CS 6.042J - Mathematics for Computer Science.
 I upload solutions along with explanations and am always open to discussions!
 Feel free to leave feedback or suggest alternative approaches. 😊